About Reaction Time

 What is it measuring?

-For example, in the click reaction time test, when you see the screen color change, the signal for the change in color travels from your eye along the optic nerve to be registered in your brain, from which a message is sent to another part of your brain that controls your muscles.
+For example, in the click reaction time test or tap reaction test, when you see the screen color change, the signal for the change in color travels from your eye along the optic nerve to be registered in your brain, from which a message is sent to another part of your brain that controls your muscles.
 Your brain must then send a signal along the nerves to your muscles, telling them to depress the mouse button.
 Signals travel fast along each of the nerve pathways required, however the majority of the reaction time is taken up at the junction points in between the different nerves involved, and between the nerves and the muscles at your fingers.

 However, if you compare your results of the click reaction time to the 'make your own' test, you may notice that you get quite different scores, even though the tests are measuring similar abilities.
 The slight differences between the tests and the computer software may explain the different results you will get.

-- a list of reaction time tests
+- A list of reaction time tests

 - Test your reaction time — a fun test of your finger reaction time.